 If all you read is the Ladies Home Journal column "Can This Marriage Be Saved?", you'd think the answer is always a roaring yes.
 But that standby, a popular read since its launch in 1953, is selected by counselors of couples in situations they can salvage, especially with the help of therapists.

-Outside of LHJ's pages, many marriages do not last and should not last.
+Outside of LHJ's pages, many marriages do not last and perhaps should not last.
 Is yours one of them?
 According to psychologists, marriage counselors and divorce experts, there are signs that you should break things off.

 For couples evaluating whether to stay or go in a troubled marriage, divorce coaches and counselors offer seven signs that point to the door, and five that indicate counseling might help put you back together again.